 cc: Hon.
-Maria A. Gall, District Judge

-Hon.
-Nadia Krall, District Judge

-Michael Liberatore

-State of Nevada/DETR - Las Vegas
+Gloria Sturman, District Judge Antonio Liberatore State of Nevada/DETR - Las Vegas Eighth District Court Clerk

-State of Nevada/DETR - Carson City

-Eighth District Court Clerk

-1Insofar as Liberatore raises arguments that are not specifically addressed in this order, we have considered the same and conclude that they do not present a basis for relief.
+2Insofar as Liberatore raises arguments that are not specifically addressed in this order, we have considered the same and conclude that they do not present a basis for relief.